The Voyage of Callisto

 St. Anthony's Light (Fraggle Rock!) and entrance to Falmouth Harbour under some rather forbidding dark clouds

-As it turned out we had a good, albeit somewhat nerve-wracking, 12 1/2 hour, 66 mile, passage to Falmouth with no more than a F5 wind and by the time the storm actually arrived we were safely tucked up in probably the most sheltered berth in Port Pendennis Marina.
+Just to be safe we called up the Coastguard on the VHF radio as we left the Isles of Scilly and informed them of our plan and said we would let them know when we arrived at Falmouth (just in case we went missing!).
+As it turned out we had a good, albeit somewhat nerve-wracking (everytime a stronger than normal gust hit we thought the storm had caught us!), 12 1/2 hour, 66 mile, passage to Falmouth with no more than a Force 5 wind.
+By the time the storm actually arrived we were safely tucked up in probably the most sheltered berth in Port Pendennis Marina.

 The Marina staff kindly found us the sole spare berth inside the courtyard of the luxury private apartment development with a concrete cill between us and the sea and with the houses higher than our mast protecting us from the worst of the wind!
 What's more, as it was Falmouth regatta week, we had live entertainment and a drinks tent within 100 yards of us.
 We could actually hear the bands playing without even leaving the boat.
 There are much worse places to spend 3 days storm bound!
 Besides which, Falmouth is one of my favourite places.